North East Humanists

 Local Groups

-In addition to our public events, there are currently two local groups who meet up for talks, discussions, or just to socialise.
+In addition to our public events, there are currently three local groups who meet up for talks, discussions, or just to socialise.

 Secular Salon, Durham